LIZHI, INC. ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a class action lawsuit has been filed in the United States District Court for the Eastern District of New York against Lizhi, Inc.

 LEAD PLAINTIFF DEADLINE IS MARCH 22, 2021

-NEW YORK, Jan.
-26, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York on behalf of investors that purchased Lizhi, Inc. (NASDAQ: LIZI) American Depositary Receipts ("ADRs") pursuant and/or traceable to the Company's initial public offering conducted on or about January 17, 2020 (the "IPO" or "Offering").
+NEW YORK, Feb.
+01, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York on behalf of investors that purchased Lizhi, Inc. ( LIZI) American Depositary Receipts (“ADRs”) pursuant and/or traceable to the Company’s initial public offering conducted on or about January 17, 2020 (the “IPO” or “Offering”).

-- Warning!
-GuruFocus has detected 2 Warning Signs with NAS:LIZI.
-Click here to check it out.

 All investors who purchased ADR’s of Lizhi, Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.